Getting Help Content From API to the User — In Any Language

 User documentation is not a glamorous topic, but it’s a necessary one — if your users can’t understand how to use your service, you will lose them.
-Which is why we were tasked with implementing a user-first migration of help content into Episerver for email targeting firm ExactTarget.
+Which is why we were tasked with implementing a user-first migration of help content into Episerver (now Optimizely) for email targeting firm ExactTarget.

 With ExactTarget, there was a need for better facilitation of help content and localization of that help content.
 As a multi-national service, ExactTarget users needed to be able to access the ExactTarget “Product Bible” in whatever language best fit, and needed to do so fast and reliably.